confluentinc/sts-retail-genai-workshop/bedrock/README.md

     FROM <SHOE_ORDERS_TABLE_NAME>;
 ```

-8. Create the final topic containing all the data needed for Gemini to generate product recommendations.
+8. Create the final topic containing all the data needed for Bedrock to generate product recommendations.
 Replace `<SEGMENTED_TABLE_NAME>` with the correct table name from the previous segmentation query and execute the query.

 ```sql
 CREATE TABLE personalized_recommendation_input AS